Gd-godz/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script 4-listmorefiles displays directory content including hidden files that begin with . this script, 5-listfilesdigitonly, displays list of files in long format but with user groups and IDa represented with digits this script 6-firstdirectory creates a directory named my_irst_directory in the /tmp/ folder
+this script 4-listmorefiles displays directory content including hidden files that begin with . this script, 5-listfilesdigitonly, displays list of files in long format but with user groups and IDa represented with digits this script 6-firstdirectory creates a directory named my_irst_directory in the /tmp/ folder The script 7-movethatfile moves betty from /tmp/ to /tmp/my_first_directory